griftheorange/topojson-test/README.md

 This will boot up a development server of the application.
 Alternatively, you can run "yarn build" to compile a build version, then run serve -s build.
 This can take a minute or two to compile the build and is not necessary for a project this size.

 Once you're done you should be able to mess around with the project like you see above.
-The features in this implementation are very basic, but again, they provide a great referencepoint and are very easy to expand on.
+The features in this implementation are very basic, but again, they provide a great reference point and are very easy to expand on.
 As an example, refer to my sm-frontend repo.

 ## Components